particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Plus plan 2024-10-22

+Information about the plus plan included in the [migrating to basic/plus](/getting-started/billing/migrating-to-basic/) page.

 ### Muon datasheet 2024-10-22

 The [Muon datasheet](/reference/datasheets/m-series/muon-datasheet/) is now available!